 To purchase a package with seats in the Conductor’s Circle please click here.

-An enduring musical partnership and a tour-de-force showcase of the Orchestra's brilliance: These concerts are the consummate kickoff for the season's subscription concerts!
-Emanuel Ax (“We are totally captured by his intensity and pianistic achievement”—Los Angeles Times) returns to Verizon Hall to join the Fabulous Philadelphians in Mozart's final piano concerto.
-Yannick and the Philadelphians explore the passion and tragedy of Dvorák's Othello Overture, with Tchaikovsky's fiery Fourth Symphony a fitting finale.
+It's the consummate kickoff for the season's subscription concerts.
+Emanuel Ax returns to Verizon Hall to join the Fabulous Philadelphians in Mozart's final piano concerto.
+Yannick and the Orchestra explore the King of Instruments in Wayne Oquin's Resilience, written for organist and Philadelphia audience favorite Paul Jacobs.
+Tchaikovsky's fiery Fourth Symphony rounds out the program.

 This is a program of quintessential American music.
 Gershwin, the leading American composer of the Jazz Age, drew his inspiration from music halls and vaudeville.
 This is no more apparent than in his charming, jazzy Promenade and the rip-roaring Piano Concerto in F, performed with brio by our returning soloist and Gershwin specialist Jon Kimura Parker.
 Dvořák, on his visit to America in the 1890s, drew inspiration from folk songs and spirituals and incorporated original themes based on these melodies into his works.
 On the podium is James Gaffigan, one of the most important young American conductors today.
 Philadelphian Samuel Barber went on to become one of the most prominent musical figures in developing a new American romantic style.